softwaregravy/pitchmaster/DESIGN.md

   - Fallback to traditional forms for direct editing.
 - **Integration:**
   - Ensure that uploaded materials (PDFs, images, text) auto-populate guideline fields.
   - **Question:** How should we prioritize auto-filled content versus manual edits?
+    - Suggested approach.
+Keep all assets saved, use content from assets in the context of the chat to update the fields.
 - **Deliverables:**
-  - Detailed ERD for Client and BrandGuideline models.
+  - Detailed ERD for Client and Brand models.
-  - API endpoints for CRUD operations with validations.

----

 ### 3. Initiatives
 - **Data Model:**